Coronavirus (COVID-19) transportation related information and resources

 To reduce the transmission of COVID-19 in Hawaii and avoid strain on our healthcare system, Governor David Ige enacted a mandatory 14-day traveler quarantine and passenger verification process for those traveling to the Hawaiian Islands.

-Beginning Aug.
+Beginning Sept.
 1, 2020, all trans-Pacific travelers arriving in Hawaii from out-of-state will have the option to get a valid COVID-19 test prior to their arrival, and show proof of a negative test result, to avoid the 14-day quarantine.
 Evidence of a negative test result must be provided upon arrival in Hawaii.
 Without this, passengers arriving from out-of-state will be subject to the 14-day quarantine.
 Travelers will be responsible for the cost of the pre-travel test.
 No testing will be provided upon arrival at the airport.
-The Health Department is in the process of developing this program but anticipates requiring an FDA-approved PCR test from a CLIA certified laboratory.
+The Health Department is in the process of developing this program, but anticipates requiring an FDA-approved test from a CLIA certified laboratory.
 These plans are in development and the process and requirements are to be determined in the coming weeks.
 To view Governor David Ige’s announcement on the subject click here.

 Frequently asked questions can be found below.

 Persons entering the State of Hawaii must quarantine for 14-days or the duration of their trip, whichever is shorter.
 This applies to visitors and residents arriving at Hawaii airports through Aug.
 31, 2020.
 You can read the Governor’s 10th supplementary proclamation for COVID-19 here.
 Essential employees can submit an exemption request by emailing [email protected]